If you have no prior knowledge about trademark registration or anything to do with the trademarking process, you’re in the right place!

 Can a phrase be trademarked?

-No one else will be able to use the words, phrases, or symbols you have trademarked in conjunction with a similar good or service.
-However, companies in different industries may still use your trademarked goods.
+As a trademark owner, no one else will be able to use the words, phrases, or symbols you have trademarked in conjunction with a similar good or service.

 What’s the difference between ® and ™?

-You can use the ™ logo for claimed trademarks, but they are not registered with the USPTO.
-The ® logo, on the other hand, represents a trademark that has been registered.
+You can use the ™ logo for claimed trademarks, but they are not registered with the USPTO yet.

-When can I sue for infringement?
+When can I sue for Trademark infringement?

 In general, it’s not an infringement unless a company is a competing provider in your industry.
-In other words, you’ll have to prove that their use somehow confuses your customers or directly competes with your business.

 Final Thoughts – The Ultimate Guide to Trademark Registration: When, Why & How

 Whenever I hear someone ask what can I trademark, I see that they often confuse a trademark, patent, or copyright and use these terms interchangeably.
-But now you know the difference, so you can develop a plan on what you need to trademark in your business.
-It may seem expensive, but can you really afford not to protect this aspect of your business?

-I promise you that it may be too late once someone starts using a phrase or symbol that people associate with your business.
 And I don’t want you to make the same mistake many entrepreneurs do when they don’t trademark something that helps their customers distinguish them from their competitors.

 But you’re smarter than that!
 Now block out some time and evaluate the things you can trademark, copyright, or patent and develop a plan to protect those critical aspects of your brand.